StarRocks/starrocks/docs/en/data_source/catalog/iceberg_catalog.md

 This parameter controls when to update table's metadata.
 If you commit to iceberg table, starrocks will refresh table's metadata if cached commit timestamp is older than iceberg_meta_cache_ttl_sec on it's next refresh run.

+If tables metadata have not changed on refresh run, cache will be extended by this value.

+Default is 48 hours.

 ##### iceberg_table_cache_ttl_sec

 This parameter controls when to expire cache of table names and hence when to stop refreshing tables' metadata.

+Default is 30 minutes.

 ### Examples